 We’ve all suffered from blisters and disintegrating socks at some point.
 The truth is, a great pair of shoes won’t get you far without a good pair of socks inside them.

-So we recommend making sure you bring along some good socks (or bring shoes you know do well worn without socks).
-A trip is not the place to wear your threadbare socks with holes in them!
+We recommend making sure you bring along some good socks, or bring shoes you know work without them.
+A trip is not the place to wear your threadbare socks with holes.

-Be sure to bring socks that work with all the shoes you are bringing along.
+Be sure to bring socks that work with all the shoes you are bringing.
 Hiking boots and snow boots may need different socks than your sneakers.
-If you know there is an area of your foot or ankle that is prone to rubbing or blisters or a spot that needs extra protection, make sure your sock covers it!
+If you know there is an area of your foot or ankle that is prone to rubbing or blisters, or a spot that needs extra protection, make sure your sock covers it.

 We normally pack enough socks for about a week of travel.
-If you are gone longer you can always do laundry as you travel and socks can be easy to wash in hotel sinks.
+If you are gone longer, you can always do laundry as you travel; socks are easy to wash in a hotel sink.

 Regular Socks

-Socks are generally made of cotton, wool, synthetic materials, or blended materials.
-The best socks for travel are generally those made of wool, synthetic materials, or blends.
-These materials tend to wick moisture away better and dry faster than other materials such as cotton.
+Socks are generally made of cotton, wool, synthetic materials, or blends.
+The best socks for travel are usually those made of wool, synthetic materials, or blends, since these wick moisture away better and dry faster than cotton.

-Good quality cotton socks can still work, but I would not wear them on days when you know it is likely your feet may sweat, you are going to be very active, or there is a chance your feet could get wet.
-Cotton doesn’t do well with dampness and can increase the chances of getting blisters.
+Good-quality cotton socks can still work, but I would not wear them on days when your feet may sweat, you are going to be very active, or there is a chance your feet could get wet.
+Cotton doesn’t do well with dampness and can increase the chance of blisters.

 Look for socks that are made of breathable materials, fit well, and feel thick enough to protect your feet.
-Other features you may look for depending on your needs are the ability to dry quickly, cushioning, compression, and anti-microbial / anti-bacterial properties.
+Other features to consider, depending on your needs, are quick-drying construction, cushioning, compression, and anti-microbial properties.

-If you are not sure what kind of sock to wear, an example of a pair of socks that can work for both general sightseeing as well as running or sports are these Rockay Accelerate anti-blister socks, these Balega no-show socks, or these Farm to Feet crew socks.
+If you are not sure what kind of sock to wear, examples of socks that work for both general sightseeing and running or sports include these Rockay Accelerate anti-blister socks, these Balega no-show socks, or these Farm to Feet crew socks.

 These socks are built to prevent blisters and to provide comfort, breathability, durability, and odor control.